nmakel/solaredge_modbus/README.md

     # Meter #2 over ModbusTCP, without a parent connection
     >>> meter2 = solaredge_modbus.Meter(host="10.0.0.123", port=1502, offset=1)

+    # Battery #1 via the existing inverter connection
+    >>> battery1 = solaredge_modbus.Battery(parent=inverter, offset=0)

+    # Battery #1 over ModbusTCP, without a parent connection
+    >>> battery1 = solaredge_modbus.Battery(host="10.0.0.123", port=1502, offset=1)
 ```

 There are two points to consider when doing this.
 You will need to manually pass the `parent` and `offset` parameters, which take care of sharing an existing Modbus connection, and set the correct register addresses.
-Use `offset` 0 for the first meter, 1 for the second, and 2 for the third.
+Use `offset` 0 for the first device, 1 for the second, and 2 for the third.
 If you do not pass a parent inverter object, you will need to supply connection parameters just like those required by the inverter object.
-Remember that a second ModbusTCP or Modbus RTU connection will fail when already in use by another inverter or meter object.
+Remember that a second ModbusTCP or Modbus RTU connection will fail when already in use by another inverter, meter, or battery object.

-**Note:** as I do not have access to a compatible kWh meter, the meter implementation is not thoroughly tested.
+**Note:** as I do not have access to a compatible kWh meter nor battery, this implementation is not thoroughly tested.
 If you have issues with this functionality, please open a GitHub issue.

 ## Contributing